Pole Attachment Policy

 If you have an active agreement with SWEPCO Arkansas to attach to our poles:

-- Should you require attachment to more than 50 poles, please contact Dianna Hanson, Joint Use Administrator, at email@example.com or (318) 673-3669 to provide a current route map and discuss processing timelines.
+- Should you require attachment to more than 50 poles, please contact Dianna Hanson, Joint Use Representative, at firstname.lastname@example.org or (318) 673-3669 to provide a current route map and discuss processing timelines.

 - Provide all pertinent information requested including stringing tension, cable weight, and diameter plus guy and anchor locations.